Aaron Maund

-Aaron Michael Thomas Maund (born September 19, 1990) is an American soccer player who most recently played for Charlotte Independence in the USL Championship.
+Aaron Michael Thomas Maund (born September 19, 1990) is an American former professional soccer player who most recently played for Charlotte Independence in the USL Championship.

 Career

 Youth and college

 Maund played four years at The Roxbury Latin School in Boston, Massachusetts and four years with the Notre Dame Fighting Irish, starting 77 matches in his college career.

 Professional

 Maund was selected 12th overall by Toronto FC in the first round of the 2012 MLS SuperDraft.
-On March 17, 2012 Maund made his debut for Toronto as a first half sub for Torsten Frings in a 3–1 away defeat to Seattle Sounders FC.
+On March 17, 2012, Maund made his debut for Toronto as a first half sub for Torsten Frings in a 3–1 away defeat to Seattle Sounders FC.
 On December 3, 2012, Maund was traded to Real Salt Lake in exchange for Justin Braun.

 On August 9, 2017, Maund was traded to Vancouver Whitecaps FC in exchange for a third-round pick in the 2018 MLS SuperDraft.
 Maund was released by Vancouver at the end of their 2018 season.

 Maund was on-trial at D.C.
 United prior to the beginning of the 2020 MLS season.